coinable/coinable-docs/docs/developers/checkouts/webhooks.md

 # Webhooks

-At the time of writing there is two categories of available webhooks
+There are two categories of webhooks available.

 1. Event Based Webhoks
 2. Integration Webhooks

 ## Event Based Webhooks

-This is the webhook that is shown on our Getting started with Checkout API guide, where your app can be notified about all the states of each checkout initiated.
+This is the webhook that is discussed in the [Getting Started](https://docs.coinablepay.com/developers/checkouts/getting-started) with Checkout API guide, where your application can be notified about all checkout related events.

-The following events are emitted
+The following events are emitted:

 | Event code                         | Description                                                                                                                                                                                                                                                      |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |